 Why Starbucks is good

-Starbuck’s offers the same coffee at thousands of easy-to-find places across the globe.
+Starbucks offers the same coffee at thousands of easy-to-find places across the globe.
 It’s super convenient and is an easy place to go and know what you’re getting.
-That’s one of its greatest strengths and I wager is also the reason why many coffee making heavyweights still probably sneak a SB’s on occasion when no-one is looking and they just can’t be bothered to do anything than sip on a sugar filled frappe.
+This is one of its greatest strengths.

-Starbuck’s is pretty ethical as far as corporations of its size go.
+As far as corporations of its size go, Starbucks is pretty ethical.
 It’s done a lot of work in the ethical sourcing of coffee beans and when you consider the impact a company of its size will have, that’s commendable.
 The truth is, a lot of farmers are getting a lot more money for their produce because of them.

 I’m judging Starbucks from the point of view of someone who’s, in all honesty, a bit of a coffee snob.
 For your average mum who is used to drinking Folger’s, Starbucks ain’t so bad.
 It’s freshly brewed, and tastes better than throwing some instant into a cup.

 I must say I’m a sucker for Nitro coffee.
 Something about the nitrogen-infused coffee just does it for me.
 And best of all?
 No need for cream or sugar.
 Check out my article on Starbucks Nitro here.

 If there’s no other reason to hate it, then the use of tall, grande and venti.
 Like come on.
 How could you work out whether a “tall” or a “grande” was a larger size?

 Also… apparently Starbucks had a much better reputation back in the day.
 Back when they trained their baristas and used manual espresso machines.
 A bit before my time, I must admit.